oneKelvinSmith/expenser/README.md

 # Expenser

+Welcome to the Expenser.
+For expensing...

+Try it out here: [https://expenser-of-awesome.herokuapp.com](https://expenser-of-awesome.herokuapp.com)

 ## Getting started

+This is a Rails 4 API and an Ember 1.13 frontend.

 Recommended setup:

 Rails
 version: 4.2.5
 ruby: 2.3.0
+postgres: 9.5.0

 Ember
 version: 1.13.13
 node: 5.4.1
 npm: 2.14.10
 os: darwin x64

-This is a Rails 4 API and an Ember 1.13 frontend.

 To get up and running (was repo is cloned):